 Site location plan

 Most applications require that one copy of a site location plan is included.
-Two copies are required if the application site is a parish.

 The basic requirements for a site location plan to be shared with an application are:

 - Use an up-to-date Ordnance Survey base map where possible.

 - The map should be of suitable size, scale and coverage.
 If given a choice, standard sizes are -

 - Size - A4 (A3 may be more suitable for bigger sites)

 - Scale - 1:1250 (1:2500 may be more suitable for bigger sites)

 - Coverage - 4 hectares (40,000 square metres)